 Ceiling painted with a bright shade of blue with gold painting of the tracery pattern used throughout the sanctuary.

-Eagle lectern, also displayed by Tiffany at the Chicago Exposition.
-Donated by…..
+Brass eagle lectern, standing more than 6 feet tall was also displayed by Tiffany at the Chicago Exposition.

 The walls were covered in an earthy red with features picked out in grey-green.
 The apse is painted in a brocade-like trompe l’oiel treatment with gold accents.
 When seen in person, this appears to be fabric.